-Check that Power BI has sorted the columns in ascending order by FiscalMonth.
+Check that Power BI sorts the columns in ascending order by FiscalMonth.

 Once you convert the visualization to a KPI, there's no option to sort.
 You must sort the visualization now, if desired.

-Once sorted correctly, your visual will look like this:
+Once you sort the KPI correctly, your visual looks like this:

 Convert the visual to a KPI by selecting the KPI icon from the Visualization pane.

 To add a goal, drag Total Units Last Year to the Target field.